Dwelling: Shenandoah Valley 2018-2019

 In the short video below, by Alexandra Simon (for The Diamondback), Lisa Kuder explains about Dwelling and the wild bees it caters to:

-Published articles: Pollinator habitat wall attracts wild bees and curious students (Published in Bee World Volume 92, Issue 3, 2015; by Lisa Kuder); Back-to-School With Native Bees (Beacon, Aug 21, 2015; by Alison Gillespie).
+Synopsis & Detailed Description: Dwelling synopsis (PDF).
+Published articles include Pollinator habitat wall attracts wild bees and curious students (Bee World Volume 92, Issue 3, 2015; by Lisa Kuder); Back-to-School With Native Bees (Beacon, Aug 21, 2015; by Alison Gillespie).

 Audio Bee Cabinet assisted by Mary-Ann Alberga (pyrographic illustrations), Jennifer Rong (cabinetry) and Rob Cruickshank (electronics).
 See the sign at the top of this page for project funders and more credits.